The Dingli stand

 | Decision date | 28 August 2025 |

 The application sought to reconstruct rooms at a site in one of Malta's most environmentally sensitive locations.
 The site sits within the Natura 2000 network — the EU's cornerstone of nature protection.
-Reports indicate the case attracted over 400 public objections and that the board voted 10-1 against the proposal.
-The five-year gap between filing (2020) and decision (2025) reflects the intensity of the dispute.
+The five-year gap between filing (June 2020) and refusal (August 2025) reflects the intensity of the dispute.
+The wider Dingli cliffs campaign — including the high-profile Pulvich explosives-factory tourism proposal — attracted over 400 public objections and rare board defeats, building the political pressure that delivered the Angel's Leap refusal.

 Development pressure along the cliffs